Shchusia/orchestrator_service/orch_serv/orchestrator/README.md

 # orch_serv.orchestrator

-> The module contains classes for creating an orchestrator
+> The module contains classes for orchestrator creation

 ## Service creation

 #### Create block
-> service image - knows how to send a message so that the microservice to which it is attached receives and processes it
+> **Service Image** - knows how to send a message such that the relevant microservice receives and processes it

 ```python
 from orch_serv import BaseOrchServMsg